samnodier/hangman-javascript/README.md

 - Show bottom notification when attempt to select the letter twice.
 - Show an awesome popup on __win__ or __lose__.
 - Provide an option to play again the game and start the whole process from the top.

+## Contributions

+Please view `CONTRIBUTE.md` for information related to how to contribute to this project.

+Thanks for your time.